 Inflation, Interest Rates, and the Federal Reserve

 Inflation can be defined as a general increase in prices and a decline in the purchasing value of money.
 If not kept under control, inflation could hamper economic growth and result in reduced living standards for individuals.
-As it stands now, inflationary pressures persist in the U.S. economy, with some pressures proving to be less transitory than others.
-According to CNBC, one such persisting area relates to energy prices as Americans are now paying the highest amount at the gas pump than they have since October 2014.
+Today, there are still high levels of inflation in the U.S. economy.
+Some of these are more temporary than others.
+According to CNBC, Americans are now paying the most they have at the gas pump since October 2014.
 In addition, the average price for a regular gallon of gasoline in the U.S. is currently 55% higher than it was just one year ago.
 Other areas, such as lodging and travel, are proving to be more transitory and related to the initial surge in demand following the economic re-openings from the COVID-19 pandemic.

 Regardless of whether inflation is or isn’t transitory, inflation, overall, is surging.
 Consider that the consumer price index (CPI), a widely recognized barometer of inflation, rose 6.2% on a year-over-year basis in October, marking the highest annual gain in 31 years!
 This record level of inflation presents challenges to economic recovery and has become a major concern to consumers across the country.
 This concern is evident in the November reading of the University of Michigan Consumer Sentiment Index, which plunged to 66.8, its lowest level in a decade.
 The survey showed consumers expect even higher inflation rates ahead, with the 12-month forecast moving higher to 4.9%.